-İTEM DESCRIPTION 1) Device Information and Status View information about Deep Discovery Inspector and monitor memory usage.
+Ітем DESCRIPTION 1) Device Information and Status View information about Deep Discovery Inspector and monitor memory usage.
 2) Device Settings Modify the Deep Discovery Inspector IP address, subnet mask, network default gateway address, and DNS servers.
 3) Interface Settings View the network speed and duplex mode for the management port, automatically detected by Deep Discovery Inspector.

-Ітем DESCRIPTION

-4) System Tasks Configure the following:

-Perform a diagnostic test

-Ping a server in the same subnet

-Configure the SSH connection

-Restart the system

-Configure manual traffic bypass

-Note Traffic bypass is only configurable on supported hardware models.

-5) Change Password Change the root password.
+ITEM DESCRIPTION 4) System Tasks Configure the following: Perform a diagnostic test Ping a server in the same subnet Configure the SSH connection Restart the system 5) Change Password Configure manual traffic bypass (on supported hardware models) Change the root password.
+Important The Preconfiguration Console uses the US English (en-us) keyboard layout, not your physical keyboard layout.
+When you set a password in the Preconfiguration Console, the system registers the US keyboard character mapping.
+Certain characters are mapped differently in non-US keyboards.
+For example, on a UK keyboard, the quotation mark (") character is located where the at sign (@) is on a US keyboard.
+Make note of any special characters in your password to ensure you can sign in later.
 6) Log Off with Saving Log off from the Preconfiguration Console after saving changes.
 7) Log Off without Saving Log off from the Preconfiguration Console without saving changes.